 The Honors Option unit of study should be seen as a ‘class within the class,’ meaning that faculty are encouraged to have periodic contact with Honors students throughout the completion of the unit of study, and to set distinct deadlines for the submission of project parts.
 The weight of the process and project that comprise the Honors option unit of study should be equal to 20% of the overall point total in the class.

-Faculty will collaborate with The Honors Program Director in the overall assessment of the students’ completion of the Honors education elements of the H-option course work.
+Faculty will receive a link for their assessment of the students’ H-option work.
 Faculty will decide how they wish to apply H-option assignments in the calculation of final grades.
 Directing the work of Honors student in H options courses is considered Service to the Campus Community.

 H-Option Statement for Syllabus